Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 # Rollback implementation.

 Now let's talk about the main topic: rollback.
-To implement this technique in a program, there are, in my opinion, four prerequisites.
+To implement this technique in a program, there are, in my opinion, 4 prerequisites.

-The first is the game's update function(s) should not depend on any graphics or audio system as mentioned above, but should also not depend directly on the input system.
+1. The game's update function(s) should not depend on any graphics or audio system as mentioned above, but should also not depend directly on the input system.
 It's not up to the game to go and read the inputs; the game must rely on the inputs it's given to update itself, without knowing whether this input is an old input or a new one.
 By isolating the update from the game, the same function can be used to either rollback to the past or simulate the current frame to advance the simulation.

-The second is to be able to store inputs with the frame number at which they were made, so as to be able to read old inputs during a rollback.
+2. Be able to store inputs with the frame number at which they were made, so as to be able to read old inputs during a rollback.
 The protocol used to send inputs to the network must also have low latency and ensure that all inputs are received.

-The third, we need to be able to copy the state of the game and all the systems influencing it.
+3. Be able to copy the state of the game and all the systems influencing it.
 During a rollback, we want to resimulate the game from a past state, so we need to copy the values of this state to be able to go back in time correctly.

-Finally, the last prerequisite is to be able to confirm frames once all inputs to a frame have been received.
+4. Be able to confirm frames once all inputs to a frame have been received.
 This will allow the simulation to move forward and avoid rollbacks from the very first frame of the game.<br>
 It is also important to perform a checksum of the state of the game between the different clients during frame confirmation, to ensure that the integrity of the simulation is preserved.